 Back & Neck Injuries

 Injuries to the back and neck are some of the most commonly caused traumatic injuries.
-Rosenfeld Injury Lawyers routinely represents people who have suffered injuries to their cervical (neck), thoracic (mid-back) or lumbar (low-back) spine, due to:
+Rosenfeld Injury Lawyers routinely represents people who have suffered injuries to their cervical (neck), thoracic (mid-back) or lumbar (low-back) spine in Chicago personal injury lawsuits, including:

 - Automobile accidents